-&lt;sup>1 The slight anomaly in the magnetic moment can be explained by assuming the pointlike charge has a tiny size itself.
+8 The slight anomaly in the magnetic moment can be explained by assuming the pointlike charge has a tiny size itself.

-&lt;sup>2 This is not the classical moment of the electron or proton as it is moving about classically-with an equally classical velocity v.
-No. The momentum in this illustration is equal to $p = m{\gamma}c$ : $m{\gamma}$ is the relativistic mass of the pointlike charge, whose rest mass itself is zero because the naked charge itself has no other properties but its charge.
+9 This is not the classical moment of the electron or proton as it is moving about classically-with an equally classical velocity v.
+No. The momentum in this illustration is equal to $p = m{\gamma}c$: m{γ} is the relativistic mass of the pointlike charge, whose rest mass itself is zero because the naked charge itself has no other properties but its charge.
 We can use the idea of a centripetal force (F) keeping this charge in its orbit to prove this effective mass will be half of the electron mass.
-The other half of the mass or energy of the electron is in the oscillating field which must keep this charge, somehow, in its orbital motion.
-We know this must sound rather fantastical but we ask you to just go along with it for the time being.
-We will think about the nature of this force in later developments.
+The other half of the mass or energy of the electron is in the oscillating field importantly in the context of our discussion here, any (regular) oscillation - including this circular oscillation10 - has a frequency and a cycle time $T = 1/f = 2\pi/\omega$.
+The Planck-Einstein relation ($E = h \cdot f = \hbar \cdot \omega$) relates f and T to the energy (E) through Planck's constant h (or, when using the reduced form of Planck's equation, \hbar).
+This frequency formula then allows us to use the tangential velocity formula to calculate the radius of this orbital motion: